MatteoTiratelli/SparsePanelMatch/README.md

   use_diagonal_covmat = TRUE)
 ```
 ## Estimation procedure
 In order to calculate the Average Treatment effect on Treated/Control, we calculate a Difference-in-Difference estimator.
-Within each matched set, we compare the difference in the treated unit with the mean difference in control units.
-These individual Difference-in-Difference scores are then averaged across all of the available matched sets.
+Within each matched set, we compare the difference in the treated unit (Yt - Yt-1) with the (weighted) mean difference in control units (mean(Y't - Y't-1).
+These individual Difference-in-Difference scores are then averaged across all of the available matched sets (sum(DiDs)/number_matched_sets).
 Standard errors are calculated by block bootstrapping (resampling across units).

 ``` r
 plot(Sparse_PanelEstimate(data = matches, n_iterations = 1000, alpha = 0.05))